Boskoop: Attractions

 The vertical-lift bridge at Boskoop is one of three similar bridges over the Gouwe; the other two are in Alphen aan den Rijn and Waddinxveen.
 Because of its central location, the bridge characterizes the village skyline.
 A new bicycle path was added to the bridge during its renovation at the beginning of the 1990s.

 Another historic building is the (now partially dismantled) Water Tower of Boskoop.
-It is located on the north-east side of the village on the same road crossing the lift bridge.
+It is located on the north-west side of the village on the same road crossing the lift bridge.

 Near the train station is an extensive rose garden (rosarium), with free access and open the whole year.
 More than 160 types of roses are exhibited here together with numerous other shrubs, trees, and plants.

 In view of its history, it is not surprising Boskoop has a nursery museum.
 It is located in an old nursery residence from 1870.
 Behind the museum is another rose garden with rose varieties from the 17th to the 20th century.

 From spring to fall, boat tours are organized through the many canals of Boskoop, which tour along the nurseries and nature areas and provide information about the history and surroundings of Boskoop.
 And once per year, a nursery canoe tour is organized.